Alamao4523/VALKYRON-AGI/README.md

 🔋 Maintains 50–80% battery to simulate human usage thank to a TrollStore mini daemon

-⏳ Maintains Kernel Uptime Randomization for the selected apps.
+🛡️ Safety Based.
+Uptime Kernel Randomization for the selected apps.
+Supports all IOS Uptime checks.
 Keeps realistic uptime (10–40 days).
-Available in both .DEB and .DYLIB(JAILED)
+Available in both .DEB and .DYLIB (JAILED Injection)

 # 📜 About the Scripting Engine

-CERBERUS uses a simple proprietary scripting format designed to be:
+So CERBERUS uses a simple proprietary scripting format.
+This is a must.
+It must be ultra simple so the AI can craft short scripts with positive outcomes.

-Easy for humans

-Easy for AI

-Extremely stable
+🔥 No LUA.
+No PYTHON.
+No Code.
+This is achieved by using a secret-sauce AI JSON OFFLINE Parser.
+Everything is then converted so Cerberus can take action.

+👑 Creating scripts is easy for humans.
+Even easier for AI.
 Complex scripting languages were intentionally avoided.
+This AI Parser also ensures that if something is malformed it will just continue safely.

+📜 I attached a example script, every new line will correspond to a action.
+Capable of handling +1 Million actions as its file based and safeguards keep it on track against edge-cases

-🔋 Resource Efficiency
+# 🔋 Resource Efficiency

 📉 Dynamic frequency scaling (0% CPU when idle)

 🧹 Automatic memory recycling for 24/7 operation

 🔋 Optimized for minimal battery drain

-🍎 Disclaimer
+# ⚠️ Disclaimer

-CERBERUS-AGI is an independent research project and is not affiliated with Apple Inc.
+> 1.  ⚠️ CERBERUS-AGI is an independent research project and is not affiliated with Apple Inc.

-✨ Built to improve productivity & automation — NOT for piracy.
+> 2.  ⚠️ Built to improve lifestyle & automation — NOT for PIRACY.

 🦅 The most stable, human-like, long-running iOS automation engine ever built — designed to be AI-driven. 🧠🤖